zyborg/Zyborg.AWS.Lambda.Kerberos/README.md

 lifecycle, such as in the Lambda function class constructor or the main entry point of the Lambda program in a _custom runtime function_.

-In this simple example, the keytab file is assumed to packaged up and deployed with the Lambda function compiled code, and so it simply reads it in as a file.
+In this simple example, the keytab file is assumed to be packaged up and deployed with the Lambda function compiled code, and so it simply reads it in as a local file.
 This is a bit of a contrived example, and better and more secure approaches are described later and demonstrated in the provided samples: